HackBulgaria/Android-1/TasksForCourseApply/2-GlobExpressions.md

 ##### Instructions
 - Use the java programming language.
 Library usage is permitted, though not necessary.
 - It is not mandatory to implement all of operators given (`?`,`**`, and so on).
 We are perfectly happy to check (working) solutions with not all of the operators implemented.
-However -  more, the better :)
+However -  the more you implement, the better score you get :)
 - Your `Glob` class should be public (for the sake of automated testing).
 - A test-driven approach for this task will help you a lot!